 A more streamlined guide word approach has also proven very useful for (1) procedures related to less hazardous operations and tasks and/or (2) when the leader has extensive experience in the use of the guide words mentioned previously and can therefore compensate for the weaknesses of a more streamlined approach.
-The two guide words for this approach (as defined in Table 3 below) encompass the basic human error categories: errors of omission and commission.
+The two guide words for this approach (as defined in Table 2 below) encompass the basic human error categories: errors of omission and commission.
 These guide words are used in an identical way to the guide words introduced earlier.
 Essentially "omit" includes the errors of omission related to the guide words "skip," "part of," and "missing" mentioned earlier.
 The guide word "incorrect" incorporates the errors of commission related to the guide words "more," "less," "out of sequence," "as well as," and "other than" mentioned earlier.
-Note that these two guide words (Table 3) fill the basic requirements for a human error analysis as outlined in OSHA's CPL 2-2.45.9
+Note that these two guide words (Table 2) fill the basic requirements for a human error analysis as outlined in OSHA's CPL 2-2.45.

-Table 3: 2 Guide Word (Guide Phrases) for Modified-HAZOP of Procedure-based Operation
+Table 2: 2 Guide Word (Guide Phrases) for Modified-HAZOP of Procedure-Based Operation

 Guide Phrase Meaning When Applied to a Step Step not The step is not done or part of the step is not done.
-Some possible reasons performed include the employee forgot to do the step, did not understand the importance of • the step, or the procedures did not include this vital step Step performed The employee's intent was to perform the step (not omit the step), however, the wrong step is not performed as intended.
-Some possible reasons include the employee does too much or too little of stated task, the employee manipulates the wrong process component, or the employee reverses the order of the steps.
+Some possible reason performed include the employee forgot to do the step, did not understand the importance of the step, or the procedures did not include this vital step Step The employee's intent was to perform the step (not omit the step), however performed med the step is not performed as intended.
+Some possible reasons include the wrong employee does too much or too little of stated task, the employee manipulate the wrong process component, or the employee reverses the order of the steps.

-Table 4: Example of 2 Guide Word HAZOP of a Critical Step in a Procedure

-Drawing or Procedure: SOP-03-002; Cooling Water Failure Unit: HF Alkylation Method: 2 Guide Word Analysis Documentation Type: Cause-by-Cause
+Table 3: Example of 2 Guide Word HAZOP of a Critical Step in a ProcedureDrawing or Procedure: SOP-03-002; Cooling Water FailureUnit: HF AlkylationMethod: 2 Guide Word Analysis Documentation Type: Cause-by-Cause